OnlineSTL: Scaling Time Series Decomposition by 100x: Introduction

 For DevOps at Splunk, monitoring cost grows linearly with number of events per second across all metrics.
 For example, throughput of 100 records/sec may require 120,000 CPUs for 12M events/sec.
 Now, if throughput is increased to 10,000 records/sec, then the respective CPU requirement can be reduced to 1,200 CPUs, drastically lowering cost.
 In the standard setting, DevOps mitigates these costs by either storing data at lower resolutions (for example, hourly instead of minutely) or running algorithms less frequently, which result in non-real-time monitoring as well as computational overheads such as maintaining aggregates to keep track of incoming data.
 Our approach is to design scalable algorithms with high throughput.
 Specifically in this work, we introduce scalable methods based on fast incremental updates for time series decomposition which are fundamental for efficient metrics monitoring.

 Trend and seasonal patterns exist in almost every one of these metrics.
-Certain parts of the day may see different patterns.
+Certain parts of the day see different patterns.
 For example, higher network latency is not unexpected during peak hours.
 If the observed network latency is low during peak hours, it might imply that many users are not able to use the service, and the system should raise an alarm.
-Therefore, when analyzing metrics, it is important to account for seasonality.
 Almost all cloud operators account for seasonality when evaluating time series \cite{amazon-anomaly, azure-anomaly, datadog-anomaly}.
 An example of a time series decomposition is shown in Figure \ref{Fig: stl_decomp}.

 In order to correctly account for seasonality, one typically performs time series decomposition to subtract out the seasonal and trend components.
 The residual is then used to monitor for outliers.
-For this sort of approach to work at scale, the time series decomposition technique needs to handle high cardinalities and ingestion rates.
-However, this volume and cardinality poses significant challenges to all existing time series decomposition algorithms including classical STL \cite{stl}, SEATS \cite{seats}, and TBATS \cite{tbats}, as well as more recent algorithms such as STR \cite{str} and RobustSTL \cite{robuststl}.
+For this sort of approach to work at scale, the decomposition needs to handle high cardinalities and ingestion rates.
+However, this poses significant challenges to all existing time series decomposition algorithms including classical STL \cite{stl}, SEATS \cite{seats}, and TBATS \cite{tbats}, as well as more recent algorithms such as STR \cite{str} and RobustSTL \cite{robuststl}.
 Another issue is that existing approaches are batch algorithms which work on the entire dataset and do not have mechanisms for fast updating given new incoming data points, i.e., these algorithms are not online and cannot function on unbounded data streams.

 Ideally, we desire a high-performance algorithm on a distributed platform which supports unbounded streams such as Apache Flink \cite{flink}.
 To the best of our knowledge, there do not exist time series decomposition algorithms which work on streams, are online, and are also deployed on such distributed systems.
-More specifically, we develop an incremental algorithm which updates parameters with every new data point.
-Fast, incremental updating is the key behind the speed-up.
 In this work, we present OnlineSTL, a scalable online algorithm which emphasizes high throughput and is deployed for real-time DevOps metrics monitoring.
 We propose an algorithm with the following contributions: